Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ## Pre-indexing considerations

 The Exact Term search feature that allows searching using the equals operator `=`, is disabled by default to save index space.
-It's possible to enable it for specific properties and property types using the `/alfresco/search/elasticsearch/config/exactTermSearch.properties` configuration file located in Alfresco Repository.
+It's possible to enable it for specific properties and property types using the `/alfresco/search/elasticsearch/config/exactTermSearch.properties` configuration file located in the Alfresco Repository.

 |Property|Description|
 |--------|-----------|
 | alfresco.cross.locale.datatype.0 | A new cross locale field is added for any property of this data-type to enable exact term search.
 For example, {http://www.alfresco.org/model/dictionary/1.0}text.
 The Exact Term search is disabled by default. |
 | alfresco.cross.locale.property.0 | A new cross locale field is added for the property to enable exact term search.
 For example, {http://www.alfresco.org/model/content/1.0}content.
 The Exact Term search is disabled by default. |

-You can add as many data-types and properties as you like by adding lines and incrementing the associated index:
+You can add as many data types and properties as you like by adding lines and incrementing the associated index:

 ```bash
 alfresco.cross.locale.datatype.0={http://www.alfresco.org/model/dictionary/1.0}text